-Several Rounds Of Heavy Rain Bring Threats Of Flooding Monday
+Severe Thunderstorm Watch Issued For Chicago Area

+CHICAGO (CBS) — A severe thunderstorm watch has been issued for most of the Chicago area.

+The watch is in effect until 10 p.m. for in Cook, DeKalb, DuPage, Grundy, Kane, Kendall, Lake, LaSalle, McHenry and Will counties.

-CHICAGO (CBS) — Multiple rounds of heavy rain and thunderstorms were moving through the Chicago area Monday morning, and were expected to hit again Monday afternoon and evening.
+Multiple rounds of heavy rain and thunderstorms moved through the Chicago area Monday morning.

-While Monday morning’s storms were not severe, they were generating a lot of rain and lightning, and downpours were causing localized flooding on some area roads during the morning commute.
+Monday morning’s storms were not severe, but they were generated a lot of rain and lightning, and downpours were causing localized flooding on some area roads during the morning commute.

 LATEST Radar | Current Conditions | NWS Alerts | Traffic Conditions | Flight Updates | Submit Pics/Videos